bmcgavin/birthday-lambda/README.md

 http://ftyes33eaw.execute-api.localhost.localstack.cloud:4566/local/

-Add `hello/username` to this URL to get your API entrypoints.
+Add `hello/username` to this URL to get the defined API entrypoints.

 GETs to this route will read from a DynamoDB instance and tell you how many days until the user's birthday (if known)